I’m often asked how I get shit done. I often wonder how I manage it myself.

 So I decided it was time to reflect on how I can be so productive and share it.

-Here’s my 9 step plan for getting shit done:
+Here’s my 9 step plan for getting stuff done:

 1. Know your purpose